ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:FROM}

-The keyword `from` is used to determine the source data that should be used when query is executed.
-We have two options here:
+The keyword `from` is used to determine the source data that should be used when a query is executed.
+You have two options:

 1. `from <collection>`

 This option is used to perform:

-- Collection queries that are doing basic ID filtering only e.q. `from Companies where id() == 'companies/1-A'` where there is no need to query an index, we can return the document from the storage directly,
+- Collection queries that are doing basic ID filtering only, e.g. `from Companies where id() == 'companies/1-A'` where there is no need to query an index, we can return the document from the storage directly
 - Dynamic queries that are being executed against [Auto Index](../../indexes/creating-and-deploying#auto-indexes)

 2. `from INDEX <index-name>`